Chris Zurbrugg

 Christopher M. Zurbrugg (born August 10, 1964) is an American former football player.
 He played at the quarterback position for the University of Michigan from 1984 to 1986.
 He was Michigan's starting quarterback in the last half of the 1984 season and led the Wolverines in the 1984 Holiday Bowl against the national champion BYU Cougars.
 In his second start for Michigan, Zurbrugg set a Michigan record for most passing yards in a game and tied the record with four touchdown passes in a game.
 Zurbrugg later became a high school teacher and football coach in Alliance, Ohio.

-Early years
+Early life

 Zurbrugg grew up in Alliance, Ohio and graduated from Alliance High School in 1983.
 He accepted a football scholarship to attend the University of Michigan.